-Swiss TPH is committed contributing to global efforts controlling the HIV/AIDS epidemic.
+Swiss TPH is committed to contributing to global efforts controlling the HIV/AIDS epidemic.
 We set a particular focus on equity in access to prevention and care with particular emphasis on disadvantaged communities in rural areas and vulnerable groups, such as women and children.
 Activities build on longstanding partnerships with governmental and non-governmental institutions in different low- to middle income countries, particularly in Sub-Sahara Africa.
 In these partnerships Swiss TPH provides support through technical expertise, funding of infrastructure and human resources, capacity building and consultancies.

 Our projects and activities are aligned to the UNAIDS 2016-2021 Strategy to end AIDS.